 Our research specialists are on site daily at the U.S. National Archives research centers which hold the military service records of your veteran (often referred to as the ‘Official Military Personnel File’ or O.M.P.F.).
+In addition to 20th Century military personnel files we also provide access to: Land Bounty Files, Military Pension Files and Compiled Military Service Records from the Revolutionary War through the modern era.
 We scan complete, military service records in high resolution so you can see the military service records of your veteran as if you were sitting in the research room at the National Archives viewing the original personnel records yourself.
 We can have most military service records ready for you within a few weeks.
 Let us put our expertise to work for you and help you to unravel some of the mysteries surrounding the service of your military veteran.

 How much do Military Service Records Cost?

 Marine Corps military service records are between $100 and $175 depending on the size of the record.